Modelling and synthesizing turbulence with multi-scale coherent vortices: Introduction

-Coherent vortices are considered the key to understanding the physical mechanisms of turbulence \citep{Polanco2021Vortex,Cardesa2017The,K1965Report,Yang2011vsf,Yang2023Applications}, as they govern energy transfer \citep{McKeown2020Turbulence,Ostilla2021Cascades} and dissipation.
-Many efforts have been made to understand high-Reynolds-number turbulence with structure-based vortex models \citep{Pullin1998vortex}.
-Several vortex models, based on structural considerations and consistent with vortex dynamics, including spherical \citep{Chou1957The,Chou1995review,Synge1943On}, tubular \citep{Townsend1951On}, sheet \citep{Corrsin1962Turbulent}, and spiral vortices \citep{Lundgren1982Strained}, have been proposed to describe the fine-scale structures of turbulence.
-Given that vortices in real turbulence exhibit complex, intertwined coherent structures \citep{She1990Intermittent, Jim1993The, xiong2019Identifying}, a critical issue lies in how to intricately assemble the fine-scale elements from these vortex models into a turbulent field.
-In addition, prior studies on how these specific vortex structures generate turbulence statistics primarily rely on theoretical analysis.
-Therefore, a method for constructing customizable complex vortex structures is needed to provide a testbed for investigating the relation between vortex structures and statistical features.
+Coherent vortices are considered the key to understanding the physical mechanisms of turbulence \citep{Pullin1998vortex,Polanco2021Vortex,Cardesa2017The,K1965Report,Yang2023Applications}.
+Specifically, they govern energy transfer \citep{McKeown2020Turbulence,Ostilla2021Cascades} and dissipation \citep{Zinchenko2024Local}, and their interaction with strain \citep{Musci2025Experimental,Zhao2025Evolution} contributes to intermittency \citep{Elsinga2023Intermittency}.
+Structural modelling methods study possible flow structures in turbulence starting from the dynamics of the Navier-Stokes (NS) equations \citep{Pullin1998vortex}, offering a physics-based alternative pathway to turbulence modelling.
+Several vortex models, such as spherical \citep{Chou1957The,Chou1995review,Synge1943On}, tubular \citep{Townsend1951On}, sheet \citep{Corrsin1962Turbulent}, and spiral vortices \citep{Lundgren1982Strained}, have been proposed to describe the fine-scale structures of turbulence.
+Given that vortices in real turbulence exhibit complex, intertwined coherent structures \citep{She1990Intermittent, Jim1993The, Yang2011vsf, xiong2019Identifying}, a critical issue lies in how to intricately organize these fine-scale vortex elements into a turbulent field.
+Early studies on how such vortex structures give rise to turbulence statistics have largely relied on analytical or theoretical approaches.

-\citet{xiong2019Construction,xiong2020Effects} developed a method for constructing complex vortex tubes based on explicit vorticity expressions.
-Subsequently, \citet{Shen2024Designing} extended this method and proposed a bottom-up approach to construct turbulence by linking Burgers vortices \citep{Burgers1948A} through quantum vortex filaments \citep{Barenghi2014Introduction}.
-This method simultaneously reproduces the intertwined coherent vortices, key statistics such as the Kolmogorov's -5/3 law \citep{Kolmogorov1941The}, and intermittency \citep{She1990Intermittent} observed in real turbulence.
+Recently, there have been some attempts to model turbulence by organizing specific vortex structures.
+While they have successfully explained how statistical features are linked to these vortices, they generally face technical difficulties.
+For example, \citet{Schorlepp2025Synthetic} models turbulence using the instanton formalism inspired by quantum and statistical field theory, but this method is currently limited to one-dimensional problems. \citet{Zinchenko2024Local} constructs Burgers vortex tubes to model turbulence, but can only achieve random superpositions of straight vortex tubes. \citet{A2020Vortex,Moriconi2022Circulation,Moriconi2024Vortex} describe turbulence as dilute vortex tubes and model the planar vortices formed by the intersection of vortex tubes with a plane, but are restricted to studying two-dimensional slices.
+Therefore, a practical method for constructing three-dimensional customizable vortex structures is needed to provide a testbed for investigating the relationship between vortex structures and statistical features in turbulence.